 Although research hasn’t yet determined if a direct links exists between gum health and heart health, studies have shown that gum disease is a risk factor for coronary artery disease and for diseases of the blood vessels and arteries that supply the brain.
 They’ve shown links between gum disease and clogged arteries in the leg, as well.
 However, a fully vetted connection has been, so far, difficult to prove.

+However, it does show that if you treat your teeth and gums for symptoms of periodontal disease, your overall health may improve.
 More research is needed to fully understand the relationship between oral health and heart disease, but indications are good that a connection exists.
 This means that regular visits to your dentist, and paying attention to your oral health isn’t just great for your smile, it may also yield unexpected dividends in terms of heart health, too.